rzarr/SLIPPER-docs/Classes/classReadBinary.md

 )
 ```

-Save the total time of the acquisition and the beam rate to an output file for online monitoring.
+Save the total time of the acquisition and the beam rates to an output file for online monitoring.

-**Parameters**:
+This function currently saves 3 rates to the output ofstream:

+* Minimum Bias trigger rate (40), which also resembles the actual beam rate
+* Clipped Minimum Bias trigger rate (42)
-  * **std::ofstream*** Pointer to output ofstream object
+* Fragmentation trigger rate (1), as set at firmware level std::ofstream*Pointer to output ofstream object

 ### function IsFragTriggerOn